-As noted above and in the statement of activities, the cost of all governmental activities for the fiscal year ended September 30, 2019 was \$1,295,951.
+As noted above and in the statement of activities, the cost of all governmental activities for the fiscal year ended September 30, 2021 was \$1,467,463.
 The costs of the District's activities were funded by program revenues.
 Program revenues, comprised primarily of assessments, increased during the fiscal year.
-In total, expenses increased from the prior fiscal year mainly for landscape and irrigation services.
+In total, expenses, including depreciation, increased from the prior fiscal year, the majority of the increase was the result of bond issuance costs and costs related to pond erosion repairs.